Agenda

 12:30 – 2:30 PM

-This two-hour workshop will provide an overview of load paths, jointing, and tolerances in exterior enclosures.
-The workshop will begin with a lecture on the basics of load paths, including how loads are transferred through a building structure.
-The lecture will also discuss the different types of joints used in exterior enclosures, as well as the factors, such as tolerances, that need to be considered when designing and detailing joints.
+This comprehensive workshop will provide an overview of load paths, jointing, and tolerances in exterior enclosures.
+The session will begin with a presentation on the basics of load paths, including how loads are transferred through a building structure.
+The presentation will also discuss the different types of joints used in exterior enclosures, as well as the factors, such as tolerances, that need to be considered when designing and detailing joints.

-The second half of the workshop will be an interactive whiteboard exercise in which participants will work with the presenters to develop solutions to a handful of specific details.
+The second part of the workshop will be an interactive whiteboard exercise in which participants will work with the presenters to develop solutions to a handful of specific details.
 This exercise will give participants the opportunity to apply the concepts they learned in the lecture and to gain experience in working with tolerances and building movements.
+This workshop will be of particular interest for architects, engineers, contractors, and other professionals involved in the design, construction, or maintenance of exterior enclosures.

 Learning Objectives: